-A new painting that is going into her next show features the figures of two girls.
-The pose of these figures, replicated in different sizes, are unusual and the shadows they cast form a strong compositional element but are, from a commonsense perspective, impossible and contradictory.
+A painting that is going into her next show features the figures of two girls.
+The pose of these figures, replicated in different sizes, are unusual, and the shadows they cast form a strong compositional element, which are, from a commonsense perspective, impossible and contradictory.
 Such considerations don’t matter to Ellyn.
 She uses all means at her disposal to create a visual world that is at once familiar and ambiguous.
 “I want to make pictures that cause you to use your imagination.
 I don’t want to nail everything down for the viewer.
 I want them to use their imagination.
 I want my pictures to have a bit of mystery about them.”

 As for her subject matter, Ellyn chooses elements from her everyday life, which she celebrates in paint.
 “I draw my own designs from source materials,” she says.
 “I like to work with the human figure and with animals.
 Often I develop ideas from old photographs.
 I draw my designs and cut out stencils.
 After putting several layers of paint on a gessoed ground, I then begin moving the stencils around, seeking a balance composition.
 That’s the great thing about stencils — they allow you to establish composition, which I can embellish or not, depending on the picture’s needs.”

 It is this process of carefully working out her composition by manipulating various drawn and stenciled a basic elements against a background painted in layers that gives a dynamic, almost rhythmic, quality to her paintings.
-The fact that these elements can have unexpected relationships, only adds surprises for the viewer.
-In the detail of her painting, ‘The Immigrants’ we see several figures, some readily apparent, some drawn in silhouette, some barely suggested, and some seeming to emerge from the background presenting, as the title of the painting suggests, the ambiguity of the immigrant experience.
-This deft use of apparent and concealed meaning reappears in many of Ellyn’s works.
+These elements can have unexpected relationships that add surprises for the viewer.
+In the detail of her painting, ‘The Immigrants’ we see several figures, some readily apparent, some drawn in silhouette, some barely suggested, and some seeming to emerge from the background.
+This, the title of the painting suggests, is the ambiguity of the immigrant experience.
+A deft use of apparent and concealed meaning reappears in many of Ellyn’s works.

-Whenever one sees one of Ellyn’s paintings, one also sees her whimsical sense of humor at work.
+Ellyn’s paintings, also reveal her whimsical sense of humor.
 “I definitely have a sense of humor that I like to bring to my work,” she says.
-“I even like to give my paintings kind of silly titles sometimes.
+“I even like to give my paintings silly titles sometimes.
 I had a painting where I used a dog as an important visual element and I couldn’t resist naming it, ‘Where the Nose Leads, the Tail Follows!’.
 When I was taking a sculpture class I did a series of tongue-in-cheek pieces such as one entitled, Chest of Drawers, which was a human torso with drawers in it.
 I don’t think art has to be dead serious to be good.”